 Ultimately, the first half of the series had a rather slow start.
 And I do think the amount of designer children that were introduced helped to bog this section down.
 Now that I’ve seen the whole series, I can say with certainty that Liban and Bugbear really didn’t need to be there.
 Liban did nothing during the series after being introduced, and Bugbear only did a couple of things in the long run; the things that Bugbear did could have been done by another one of the Planetary Gears.
 I liked Bugbear’s backstory, and perhaps Zimbalt could have been given that backstory.
 Between Zimbalt’s backstory and Bugbear’s backstory, I thought that Bugbear’s was stronger.

 The second half of the series felt as if a lot of concepts being thrown out to the audience and that the story was being hurried along in order to reach the series’ final destination.
 In the end, Captain Earth had an interesting premise that it was presenting, but the overall execution just wasn’t quite as strong as it could have been.
 While Captain Earth was an overall stronger mecha show than Aldnoah.Zero was, Captain Earth did still have some issues.

 And I have one question: Who is the girl with the recorder that appears about three times in the series around Daichi?
 She’s the one who ultimately leads him to the Livlaster in the first place, and then she shows up a couple more times near the end of the series.
-The audience is never given an explanation for her, so that’s one aspect of the series that I was dissatisfied with.
-She’s does some important things in the series, but we never get her name or know anything about her.
+Her existence was never explained, so this aspect of the series was one that I was dissatisfied with.
+She does some important things in the series, but we never get her name or know anything about her.
 All I can refer to her as is “the Recorder Girl.”

-Captain Earth isn’t necessarily a bad series, but it’s not one I’m going to rush out and watch again anytime soon or add to my anime home video collection at such a point that the series is released on home video in North America.
+Captain Earth isn’t necessarily a bad series, but it’s not one I’m going to rush out and watch again anytime soon or add to my anime home video collection.